-This event will see a number of speakers present on the topic of “Our Light Bulb Moment”.
-They’re all self-employed/Freelance or entrepreneurial in some way or form.
-They’re all local to Cardiff or South Wales and have some awesome stories to tell – but with a twist.
+This event saw a number of speakers present on the topic of “Our Light Bulb Moment”.
+All of the speakers are self-employed/Freelance or entrepreneurial in some way or form.
+They’re all local to Cardiff or South Wales and had some awesome stories to tell – but with a twist.

 Ollie Noakes, Owner, Boulders Climbing Centre